HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

 event Claimed(address destAddress, bytes20 zenAddress, uint256 amount)
 ```

-### Direct Claim
+### Direct Claim - 1st method

-This method can be invoked by anyone and it is used to claim any P2PKH UTXO received on a Zend address moving the funds to a Base address that can be calculated from the Zend address itself.
+This method can be invoked by anyone and it is used to claim any P2PKH UTXO received on a Zend address calculated from the Base address on which you want to claim.
 Anyone can invoke the method for any Base address that has a corresponding Zend address with a dumped value different from 0.

 The Solidity method to execute this claim is the following: